 Road Cash Proffers.

 The applicant, sub-divider, or assignee(s) (the “Developer”) shall pay $9,400 for each single family detached dwelling unit to Chesterfield County for road improvements within the service district for the property (“Road Cash Proffer Payment”).
 Each Road Cash Proffer Payment shall be made prior to the issuance of a certificate of occupancy for a dwelling unit unless state law modifies the timing of the payment.
 Should Chesterfield County impose impact fees at any time during the life of the development that are applicable to the property, the amount paid in cash proffers shall be in lieu of or credited toward, but not be in addition to, any impact fees, in a manner determined by the County.
-Should Chesterfield County modify its Road Cash Proffer Policy, or implementation of the Road Cash Proffer Policy, then the Road Cash Proffer Payment shall be reduced to conform to such modification as determined by the Transportation Department.
+Cash proffer payments may be reduced for the cost of road improvements provided by the applicant, sub-divider, or assignee(s), as determined by the Transportation Department.

+The Road Cash Proffer Payment made for each single family detached dwelling unit shall be designated for road improvements and/or sidewalks for the benefit of the Brandy Oaks neighborhood.
+Brandy Oaks Homeowners Association, Chesterfield Department of Transportation (CDOT), and Virginia Department of Transportation (VDOT) must collaborate to determine future improvements.
+Improvement examples include, but are not limited to:

+Installation of sidewalks along Brandy Oaks Blvd & Brand Oaks Rd.

+Widening of Brandy Oaks Blvd

+Road Striping

+Installation of a 4-way stop at Brandy Oaks Blvd. & Brandy Oaks Rd.

+Crosswalks

+Digital speed limit display signs

 East/West Collector: